Maniek13/BikeService/readme.md

 -------------------------------------------------------------------------------------------------------------
 Server:
 1. To use please compile apk with created settings file and configure IIS and DataBase
 2. Run sql to create database (Or update you upgrade server from 0.9a to 0.9b)
 3. Run sql CreateIndex to set indexes
 4. Run sql CreateAdministrationDB
-5. Create user in database
+5. Create user in database (create passworsd in console app CreateUserPassword) Add user to Users tbl
+    Add user id to Administrators tbl
+    Set data in app tbl

 6. Add ConectionString to database on settings.xml file
 7. Publish web service to ISS or ect

 Android app:
 1. Add file Settings.js in src/objects with path to WebService like this: